Here, this is really a surprise. At CES2020 (there will be many posts on the subject until 11: you find them here!) Sony has unveiled a concept car!

-On the entertainment level, Vision-S hosts Sony's “360 Reality Audio”, a system that provides a deep and immersive audio experience.
+On the entertainment level, Vision-S houses Sony's "360 Reality Audio" system that provides a deep and immersive audio experience.
 There are speakers built into each seat to literally envelop passengers in sound.

 The front seats host a panoramic screen on which content of all kinds can be enjoyed through an intuitive user interface.

-We are not talking about aesthetics: since it is a “proof of concept” the Vision-S does not shine for its originality, and I would gloss over the perception of modernity it provides.
+Let's not talk about aesthetics: being a "proof of concept" the Vision-S does not shine for originality, and I would gloss over the perception of modernity it provides.
 But it is certainly not a mocha that walks, and that logo there is also cool.

 Sony will continue to combine its advanced technologies to provide greater safety and reliability, while continuing to inspire new emotions through revolutionary in-car entertainment experiences.